Lunar regolith: Harmful effects of lunar dust

 The principles of astronautical hygiene should be used to assess the risks of exposure to lunar dust during exploration on the Moon's surface and thereby determine the most appropriate measures to control exposure.
 These may include removing the spacesuit in a three-stage airlock, "vacuuming" the suit with a magnet before removal, and using local exhaust ventilation with a high-efficiency particulate filter to remove dust from the spacecraft's atmosphere.

 The harmful properties of lunar dust are not well known.
 Based on studies of dust found on Earth, it is expected that exposure to lunar dust will result in greater risks to health both from acute and chronic exposure.
 This is because lunar dust is more chemically reactive and has larger surface areas composed of sharper jagged edges than Earth dust.
-If the chemical reactive particles are deposited in the lungs, they may cause respiratory disease.
+If the chemically reactive particles are deposited in the lungs, they may cause respiratory disease.
 Long-term exposure to the dust may cause a more serious respiratory disease similar to silicosis.
 During lunar exploration the astronauts' spacesuits will become contaminated with lunar dust.
 The dust will be released into the atmosphere when the suits are removed.
 The methods used to mitigate exposure will include providing high air recirculation rates in the airlock, the use of a "Double Shell Spacesuit", the use of dust shields, the use of high–grade magnetic separation, and the use of solar flux to sinter and melt the regolith.

-Present availability
+Toxic effects

+Anecdotal reports of human exposures to lunar dust during the Apollo program suggest that lunar dust has toxic properties.
+After each EVA, the crew modules were heavily contaminated with dust; many astronauts reported coughs, throat irritation, watery eyes, and blurred vision that likely reduced their performance.
+A flight surgeon exposed to the capsule interiors after recovery developed what appeared to be allergic reactions to lunar dust that worsened after each exposure.
+The apparent toxic effects of lunar dust were never comprehensively studied after the program, and the concentrations of dust that contaminated the spacecraft are not known.
+In each case, symptoms resolved within 24 hours, and post-flight pulmonary testing found no permanent impacts in the astronauts.

+Use

+The potential of lunar soil for construction of structures has been proposed at least since the proposal of lunarcrete and increasingly tested.

+The differences between Earth's and lunar soil mean that plants struggle to grow.
+As a result long-term space missions could require complicated and expensive efforts to provide food, such as importing Earth soil, chemically treating lunar regolith to remove heavy metals and oxidize iron atoms, and selectively breeding strains of plants that are adapted to the inhospitable lunar regolith.
+Lunar regolith has been tested and demonstrated capable of supporting plants on Earth.